davidtchiu/davidtchiu.github.io/teaching/cs161/lab4.guessing/index.md

 #### Part 2: Upgrading the Game

-With a bare-bones version of the `GuessingGame` written, you should now include the following functionalities.
+With a bare-bones version of  `GuessingGame` written, you should now include the following functionalities.

 - **Upgrade #1 - Congratulate (or Mock) the Player:** After the user *correctly* guesses the answer, we want the game to say something depending on the number of guesses that it took them.
 (Now your game needs to remember how many guesses it's taken the player!)
 Take a look at the table below.
 Print out the appropriate message when the guess is correct.